cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 ### fio

-The kubectl plugin command `fio` executes a fio job with default values and read operation using deployment on StorageClass.
+The kubectl CNPG plugin command `fio` executes a fio job with default values and read operations.
-The command also accepts the `--dry-run` command, this will output the fio manifest without applying it.
+The command also accepts a `--dry-run` flag, this will output the fio manifest without applying it.
 !!!
 Note
-    The kubectl plugin command `fio` will create a deployment with predefined fio job values using configmap.
+    The kubectl plugin command `fio` will create a deployment with predefined fio job values using a ConfigMap.
-    If you want to provide custom job values.We recommend generating manifest using `--dry-run` and provide your custom job values in configmap.
+    If you want to provide custom job values, we recommend generating a manifest using the `--dry-run` flag and providing your custom job values in the generated ConfigMap.

 Example usage: